MC180G/HotelYotei/README.md

 Areas for guests to access
   PI for guests (Address, Phone, CC#, etc)
    Reviews in the form of number ratings

 Any information is available through SQL Queries.
 Please Comment any data that was not available.

-1) Guests
+## TABLES
-   A list of all Guests, their person count, their Check-in and Check-out dates.
+   A list of all Guests, their services, meals, and dates.

+### Sales
+   Room (Number, Catagory, Floor, Price, View Direction, and whether it's clean tonight) Guest (Name, Phone, Email, Address, and VIP Status) Staff (Name, Position, Dept, and Shift)
+   Booking (Room, Guest, Availabilty, When Booked, and Check in/out date) FB (Room, Product, Amount, Price, and if there is a Discount)

-2) Products
+### Products
-   This includes Inventory, Price, and each Purchaser, Quantity Products refreshed every week on Tuesdays

-3) Sevices
-   This includes Service, Price and each Purchaser, Employee(s), Date, Time

-4) Meals
-   This includes each Meal available by Day, Time and Guests choice each time and day There is an option to not accept a meal if the guest is dining out.
-They are gifted a $20 Dining Voucher
+   Packaged Food (Product Name, Company, Package Size, Price) Dish (Ingredients, Servings, Price, and whether it is HOT) Bottled Drink (Size)
+   Cocktail (Ingredients, Size, Price)
+   Food Ingredients (ID, Name, Type (Meat, Veg, Grain, Other), Amount) Liquor Ingredients (Name, Liquor or Mixer, Amount)

+### Rooms
+   There is only the one table that includes the Room Table